pimsmath/onlinecourses2020/content/courses/2025-2026/mathematical-ecology/index.md

 Lectures will be livestreamed via zoom.
 The lecturer will be writing on a whiteboard interspersed with pdf presentations.
 Lecture notes will be posted on Canvas.

+### Availability
+This course may be open to students from universities outside of the PIMS network.